ZhengyiC/Community-Interaction-Model/README.txt

     if experimental data used, save the raw data in rawData folder as csv file containing n*m mitrices data where n= number of training set and m = number of species in the experiment run runModels.ipynb
-    see the last session for examples of running normalized and non-normalized data
+    see the last session for examples of running normalized and non-normalized data output interaction coefficient can be found in the output folder